"The Number You Have Reached . . ."

 This project was inspired by a drive along Highway 37, a causeway spanning San Pablo Bay that links Marin, Sonoma, Solano and Napa counties in Northern California.

-In contrast, The Hum of the Electric Current radiates a gentle warmth and optimism: A placid range of golden hills blanketed by a low cloud cover; beneath it, a subterranean current, as if the tall grasses on the hillsides were nerve endings, quietly transmitting their energy over the wires.
+In contrast, The Hum of the Electric Current exudes a gentle warmth and optimism.
+The placid range of golden hills seems to radiate a subterranean current, as if the hillside grasses were nerve endings quietly transmitting their energy over the wires.